federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 Keypoint detection, description, matching, and selection are implemented in `matching2D_Student.cpp`.
 The Harris and Shi-Tomasi detectors have _ad hoc_ methods, while SIFT (and SURF), FAST, ORB, BRISK, and AKAZE are all included in `detKeypointsModern`.
 Algorithm selection is performed via string comparison, using `std::string::compare` instead of `==` to both conform with the starter code and to allow for input case-insensitivity (source: Udacity GPT).
 Harris corner detection and non-maxima suppression are based on the Udacity solution [3]; for modern algorithms, which are plugged in the generic `cv::FeatureDetector` class, the main references are [4] and [5].
 To improve readability, arguments are not explicitly passed to the function signatures if they use the default values; instead, reference to the official documentation is made in the code.

-Additionally, I decided to include (but analyse separately) SURF, which was the required method for project P4 [Map My World](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/p4/p4-map-my-world.md) of the Robotics Software Engineer Nanodegree, and I was curious to understand how it would fare against the competition.
+SURF is also included (but analysed separately) as it was the required method for project P4 [Map My World](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/p4/p4-map-my-world.md) of Udacity's Robotics Software Engineer Nanodegree, and I was curious to understand how it would fare against the competition.

 ### MP.3: Keypoint Removal